Muscle Testing & Diagnosis with Applied Kinesiology

 In Arizona there are not very many certified practitioners of Applied Kinesiology(AK).
-Even fewer AK practitioners can be found in the East Valley, let alone Scottsdale or Phoenix Dr. Houston Anderson is located in Scottsdale, AZ but treats patients all across the nation.
+Even fewer AK practitioners can be found in the East Valley, let alone Scottsdale or Phoenix.
+Dr. Houston Anderson has 2 office locations in Scottsdale and Gilbert Arizona but treats patients from all across the nation.
 He has trained with some of the best internationally renowned AK physicians and utilizes both their techniques developed over many years and his own in order to obtain the best clinical results and provide the most up-to-date treatment protocols.

 A.S.K. was developed by Dr. Houston Anderson, as a novel approach to provide a different perspective on difficult cases.
 Using the A.S.K. method allows Dr. Anderson to look for underlying root causes in a way that few other techniques can offer.
 All patients are treated using Dr. Anderson’s unique A.S.K. technique.